EffectOrientedProgramming/book/Chapters/01_Introduction.md

 You create a system as quickly as possible, then begin isolating areas of failure, finding and fixing bugs until the system is tolerable and can be delivered.
 Throughout the lifetime of the system, bugs are regularly discovered and fixed.
 There is no realistic expectation that you will ever achieve a completely bug-free system, just one that seems to work well enough to meet the requirements.
-This is the reality we have come to accept as programmers.
+This is the reality programmers have come to accept.

 If each piece of a traditional system is unreliable, when you combine these pieces you get a multiplicative effect -- the resulting parts are significantly less reliable than their component pieces.